tdewin/best-practices-guide/resource_planning/proxy_server_and_transport_modes.md

 disk), Backup & Replication uses a unique load balancing algorithm to automatically spread the load across multiple proxies.
 This feature allows you to increase backup performance, minimize backup time window and optimize data flow.

-By default Backup & Replication sets the self installed proxy to 2 jobs and all user configured proxies analyze the proposed backup proxy CPU configuration setting it to 1 job per CPU core, determines the datastores it can access and automatically selects the best transport mode depending on the type of connection between the backup proxy and datastore.
+The default proxy server is configured for 2 simultaneous tasks at installation, whereas subsequently added proxy servers analyze the CPU configuration.
+The proxy server automatically proposes configuring 1 task per CPU core.
+During deployment, it is determined which datastores the proxy can access.
+This information is stored in the configuration database, and is used at backup time to automatically select the best transport mode depending on the type of connection between the backup proxy and datastore.

 First Backup & Replication checks if data processing can be assigned to a backup proxy with the Direct Storage mode (which includes